 - · Contains Alpha: Defines if this output channel provides key information on the associated key output connector. - · Watchdog Key Opaque: Specifies if the output key must be opaque or transparent when the watchdog unit activates.
-Default mode is Inactive. - Allow Super Black: Determines whether to clip an output video signal that is under 7.5 IRE units.
+Default mode is Inactive. - · Allow Super Black: Allows the luminance of the output signal to fall below the nominal SMPTE pixel values (7.5 IRE units) when enabled.
 Default mode is Inactive.